AmbiLabs/AmbiWidget-iOS/README.md

 ## Download
 Ambi Widget for iOS is at the time of writing (23-01-2019) only officialy available for a select few interal testers through TestFlight.
 However, if anyone wishes to install the app through an unofficial website:

-[Install Unofficial Version (v1.2)](http://www.brandonyuen.nl/apps/ios/ambiwidget/download)
+[Install Unofficial Version (v1.2)](http://www.brandonyuen.nl/apps/ios/ambiwidget/download) *This is not through the App Store, but an unofficial website.*

 ## Features
 * Give comfort feedback to your AC with a single click on the widget.